imjerrybao/ShareManager/README.md

     }
     ````

-3. add URL Schemes to Info.plist
+3. Add URL Schemes to Info.plist

     Reference to the example